techtonik/leanbook/manuscript/05source-package.md

 ### Reversing the Python source distribution format

+Using alternative definition from above, it is archive with packed pure Python code.
+What is in the archive exactly?

-But what is in the archive exactly?
-I took the existing package named hexdump-3.2.zip and tried to modify it to see what is possible and what is not.
-It appeared that the following could be uploaded to PyPI and installed using pip.
+I took the existing
+package named hexdump-3.2.zip and modified it to see what is possible and what is not.
+It appeared that the following could be installed using pip.
 This test was done with pip 1.5.4 in April 2015.
-I mention this, because thing may break in future if PyPA team decides to "fix the issue".
+Thing may break in future if PyPA team decides to "fix the issue".

  * [x] .zip with setup.py at root (hexdump-3.2.zip)
  * [x] .zip with setup.py at root (renamed to blabla.zip)